Hierarchy of Genuine Tripartite Non-Gaussian Entanglement

+Recently, three-mode unconditional non-Gaussian entangled states --triple-photon states (TPS)-- have been demonstrated in the microwave regime \cite{chang.prx.10.011011.2020}, and there is a great effort developing new platforms that produce them at optical wavelengths \cite{Moebius.oe.9.9932.2016,douady.23.2794.ol.2004,cavanna.pra.101.033840.2020,kangkang.aqt.35.2020}.
+These new TPS are expected to extend the development of quantum optics and break the probabilistic nature induced by non-Gaussian operations in existing quantum information technologies.

+Non-Gaussian entangled states are not only challenging to obtain in laboratories but are also hard to characterize.
+Along the last two decades, efficient tools to detect multipartite Gaussian entanglement have been developed and experimentally tested countless times \cite{werner.prl.86.3658.2001,vanlook.pra.67.052315.2003}.
+However, these criteria fail to detect fully-non-Gaussian entanglement \cite{kamel.prl.120.043601.2018,agust.prl.125.020502,zhang.pra.013704.2021}.
+Several sufficient criteria have been proposed to detect the entanglement of known non-Gaussian states \cite{mm.prl.96.050503.2006,adam.pra.80.0523032009,hillery.pra.81.062322.2010}.
+However, non-Gaussian states encompass a huge state space and necessary conditions of entanglement only arise when specific state features are taken into account \cite{Mattia.PRXQuantum.2.030204.2021}.
+For TPS, sufficient conditions have been recently derived \cite{agust.prl.125.020502,tian.prapplied.18.024065.2022}.
+These conditions are nevertheless not necessary --they do not fully or even unambiguously reveal the non-Gaussian entanglement of states--, only work in a limited parameter range, and are experimentally very demanding.
+Thus, a systematic framework that fully characterizes TPS non-Gaussian entanglement and hence its operational usefulness \cite{Mattia2022resources}, sensitive at any parameter range and experimentally accessible is necessary.

 In this Letter, we propose a hierarchy of full separability criteria for tripartite continuous variable states.
-The inequalities in our criteria are based on the variances of a pair of linear combinations of high-order quadratures and built-up operators.
-For any biseparable state, the sum of the variances of the corresponding hierarchical operators is bounded from below by the value of the mode-dependent photon number resulting from the sum uncertainty relations.
-Thus, these inequalities should be satisfied for fully separable tripartite states.
-We then study how strong these boundaries are for TPS.
-As with Gaussian states, the entanglement properties of arbitrary bipartitions of TPS can be jointly characterized by a series of high-order covariance matrices.
-Using this feature, we prove that the proposed inequalities are necessary and sufficient conditions for the separability of corresponding high-order covariance matrices, which establishes a systematic framework for the entanglement characterization of TPS.
-Based on our full separability conditions, we derive a hierarchy of stringent conditions which rule out mixtures of biseparable states resulting in genuine tripartite non-Gaussian entanglement criteria.
-Finally, we demonstrate the hierarchical entanglement structure of TPS by means of numerical simulations.
+These criteria are a set of inequalities fulfilled by any three-mode biseparable state, based on linear combinations of experimentally-accessible high-order operators.
+Violation of these inequalities at any hierarchy order is a sufficient condition for three-mode full inseparability.
+Using high-order covariance matrices we find that these inequalities provide sufficient and necessary conditions for the full separability of spontaneously-generated three-mode non-Gaussian states, such as TPS.
+This establishes a systematic framework for the characterization of TPS non-Gaussian entanglement.
+Furthermore, based on our full separability conditions we derive a hierarchy of stringent conditions which rule out mixtures of biseparable states resulting in a criterion of genuine tripartite non-Gaussian entanglement.
+Finally, we demonstrate the hierarchical entanglement structure of TPS in a experimentally relevant parameter space by means of numerical simulations.

 We start our analysis by considering the interaction Hamiltonian describing the nondegenerate three-mode spontaneous parametric down-conversion